gavingro/seatrades/README.md

 - [ ] Implement basic visualization for seatrade preferences to allow for better seatrade config.
 - [ ] Implement seatrade selection for week.
 If problem is infeasible based on minimum seatrade numbers, remove least preferable seatrade and re-run.
 - [ ] Infer popularity of seatrade from preferences, and balance popuparity between protected categories (genders?
 Ages?)
+- [ ] Use indicator function to count number of seatrades with non-zero member counts, and penalize for amount of total seatrades (encourage sparsity).

 ### Implemented